neicnordic/ganeti-os-nocloud/README.md

 ### Preparation

+Obtain [openstack-obtain-images][cloud-init images for your guest Operating System].

-Download the needed cloud-init images to `/var/cache/ganeti-cloudimg` and distribute them to all nodes.
+Place the needed cloud-init images to `/var/cache/ganeti-cloudimg` and distribute them to all nodes.
 The expected file name of an image is specified in the corresponding configuration file found under `/etc/ganeti/nocloud/variants/`.
 To add a missing OS variant, create the